altlimit/restruct/README.md

 ## Nested Structs

-You can also create nested structs for routing.
+Nested structs are automatically routed.
 You can use route tag to customize or add `route:"-"` to skip exported structs.

 ```go
 type (